• Skip to main content

 So I’ve found that I prefer rye to bourbon since it’s a bit spicier and less sweet.

-As for the Vermouth, while I love Carpano Antica something about the Cocci Vermouth di Torino just did it for me.
-It didn’t feel quite as overpowering to me as some of the other vermouths I tried with it.
+As for the Vermouth, while I love Carpano Antica something about the Cocci Vermouth di Torino just does it for me.
+It didn’t feel quite as overpowering as some of the other vermouths I tried with it.

 So to make my perfect Manhattan cocktail?

-Pretty simple add 2oz Knob Creek rye, 1oz Cocci vermouth di Torino and 3 dashes of angostura bitters to a mixing glass, stir until well chilled, and strain into a coupe.
-Garnish with an amarena cherry.
+Add 2oz Knob Creek rye, 1oz Cocci vermouth di Torino and 3 dashes of Angostura bitters to a mixing glass, stir until well chilled, and strain into a coupe.
+Garnish with a cocktail cherry.

 Experimenting with bitters is one of the easiest ways to add a little creativity to your Manhattan.
 Scrappy’s chocolate bitters, or Dead Rabbit Orinoco Bitters are great substitutes (or additions) to standard angostura.